-Near infrared spectroscopy, the technique on which the Oxymon and the PortaMon are based, relies mainly on two characteristics of human tissue.
+Near infrared spectroscopy, the technique on which Artinis devices e.g. The OxyMon and Brite are based, relies mainly on two characteristics of human tissue.
 First, the relative transparency of tissue to light in the NIR range, and second, the oxygenation-dependent light absorbing characteristics of hemoglobin.
 By using a number of different wavelengths, the relative changes in hemoglobin concentration can be displayed continuously.

 Using the NIRS principle, it becomes possible to monitor:

 - In the lab, or even in the field